What is a Declaration of Parentage?

 How to apply

-The application form to apply for a declaration of parentage is form C63.
+The application form to apply for a declaration of parentage is form C63: Apply for a declaration about whether a named person is the parent of another named person.

 This form must be sent to the nearest family court to the child’s residential address.

-The fee for this application is £365.
+The declaration of parentage court fee is £365.
 If the applicant has a low income or receives certain income-based benefits, they might be able to apply for exemption from the fee using form EX160 .

 Where the court decides it needs to establish paternity to make a ruling concerning child arrangements, the Children and Family Court Advisory and Support Service (Cafcass) can arrange DNA tests and fund them .